-The value of relationship building and corporate social responsibility has gained traction in recent years and most organizations now recognize the direct impact that stakeholders and communities can have on business operations.
-A passive approach is no longer accepted as the standard methodology when launching new initiatives that affect wider audiences.
+The value of relationship-building and corporate social responsibility has gained traction in recent years and most organizations now recognize the direct impact that stakeholders and communities can have on business operations.
+A passive approach is no longer accepted as the standard methodology when launching new initiatives that impact wider audiences.
 The question is no longer “should we engage?” but rather when and how to engage.
-Communicators increasingly need to be able to identify and analyze these groups in order to plan strategic engagement activities that advance the organization’s mission.
+Communicators increasingly need to be able to identify and analyze these groups in order to plan strategic engagement activities that advance the organization’s mission/strategic priorities.

 This course will examine key concepts in community and stakeholder engagement and how effective relationship building can lead to communication and organizational success.
-You will learn about internal and external stakeholder groups in different contexts, and examine the various methods and techniques used to facilitate community and stakeholder engagement.
-There will also be discussion of topics such as ethics, planning, relationship building, evaluation and conflict management.
+Students will learn about internal and external stakeholder groups in different contexts, and examine various methods and techniques used to facilitate the engagement process.
+Topics include: stakeholder theory and models; stakeholder analysis and mapping; the engagement planning process including evaluation techniques; methods and tools for engagement; strategies for inclusive community engagement; issues and conflict management; stakeholder communication and reporting.
+This course is suited for a global audience and draws upon many international resources and frameworks so that learning outcomes can be applied to any context or organization around the world.

 Define community and stakeholder engagement.